 Every air conditioner has two heat exchanging units, the condenser and the evaporator.
 Now the evaporator is responsible for absorbing indoor heat while the condensing unit dispenses the heat energy into the environment.

 If the quantity of coolant decreases, the heat balance of these parts gets disturbed.
 Hence, you will see an accumulation of ice or frost on the evaporator coil and its nearby regions.
 This may cause problems for your aircon unit.
 In some cases, the area near the leakage spot and the air conditioner housing also gets affected.

 The coolant in the air conditioner system has to undergo a quick change in phase.
 Therefore, the refrigerant inside the air conditioner system is usually highly pressurised.

 When there is damage in the pipelines or coils, this anti-freeze liquid escape at a very high speed, producing a hissing sound.
-If the ruptured spot is big enough, the sound will be significantly audible.
+The sound will be significantly audible if the ruptured spot is big enough.

 When the refrigerant decreases, your aircon needs to run for a longer duration to maintain the temperature or at least try to reach it.
 It may use more energy to cool the same surroundings.

 As a result, it will consume more electricity than usual, and you will see a drastic rise in the electricity bill.